geocomPP/sdvwR/Section2_R_and_Spatial_Data.md

 ### Attribute joins

-Because boroughs are official administrative zones, there is much data available at this level that we can link to the polygons in the `lnd` object.
+London Boroughs are official administrative zones so we can easily join a range of other datasets to the polygons in the `lnd` object.
 We will use the example of crime data to illustrate this data availability, which is stored in the `data` folder available from this project's github page.